marcogalluzzi/scala-url-shortener/README.md

 This is a simple __URL Shortener__ written in Scala and using the Play Framework.
 It's similar to public services like [TinyURL](https://tinyurl.com/) or [Google URL Shortener](https://goo.gl/).

-It implements an _API REST_ to get a short URL and a _redirecting service_ to go to the original URLs when accessing the short URLs.
+It implements a _POST endpoint_ to get a short URL and a _redirecting service_ to go to the original URLs when accessing the short URLs.

-The API REST can be called with a POST call to path `/api/shorten` with default domain `http://localhost:9000`.
+The endpoint can be called with a POST call to path `/api/shorten` with default domain `http://localhost:9000`.

 The short URL will be a short base 62 code added to the URL  `http://localhost:9000/go/`.
 This URL can be configured in the `application.conf` file to be a different domain like `https://mycompa.ny/`.